 My Journey at NYU Tandon: Engineering a Future in the Power Industry

 Outside of academics and my route of career interest, I enjoy a few hobbies that keep me grounded and active.
 This includes listening to music, running, riding my motorcycle, snowboarding, baseball, and getting lost in hands on projects.
-Recently I have been into the RC hobby and I am currently building an RC Jeep.
+Recently I have been into the RC hobby and I am currently building an 1/10 scale Jeep.
 Once I complete the Jeep, I plan to modify my sport bike with performance parts to make it more trackable.

 Overall, my experience and time starting from my first semester to now, with one semester left before graduation, has given me clarity, purpose, and a drive to innovate.
 As I continue growing in this field, my goal remains the same: to push the boundaries of power and energy, one system, one circuit, and one breakthrough at a time.